Blinko1987/F6107A-telnet-root-on-AIS-fiber/README.md

 sendcmd 1 DB save
 ```

-Also if you want to inspect the device greater you can use some of the static binaries i've also included.
+If you want to inspect the device greater you can use some of the static binaries i've also included.
 ```
 mkdir /tmp/bin
-cp -a /mnt/usb1_1_1/bin /tmp/bin
+cp -a /mnt/usb1_1_1/bins /tmp/bin
 chmod +x /tmp/bin/*
+ls /tmp/bin/*
 ```
-Now you can run those like this
+Now you can run those like this (busybox binary has many built in already)
 ```
 /tmp/busybox-arm-linux-gnueabi
 BusyBox v1.36.0 (2023-04-24 07:01:50 UTC) multi-call binary.